filippotoso/p7m-extractor/README.md

 # P7M Extractor

-A simple class that allows to extract the original file from a signed p7m files.
+A simple class that allows to extract the original file from a signed p7m file.

 ## Requirements